vhscom/after-dark/README.md

 Test how things are looking during development using a combination of the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and [ngrok](https://ngrok.com/).

-**Gotcha:** Relative source URLs are not currently permitted.
+**Gotcha:** Relative source URLs not currently supported.

 ## Improving SEO and UX

-Aside from OpenGraph and microformats After Dark uses long-standing markup concepts.
-Learn to use them to improve your site's SEO and usability.
+After Dark is built with SEO in mind.
+Aside from OpenGraph, Schema Structured Data and SEO meta is applied to give robots what they want, automatically, without any user configuration necessary.
+This helps ensure your After Dark site will rank well in Search Engine Results Pages (SERPs) and prevent crawlers from indexing of unwanted content.

+To fine-tune your SEO, however, the following options are available, all of which are recommended for optimal user experience within search engines.

-### Using Custom Descriptions
+### Custom Meta Descriptions

 To help your content stand out in SERPs and enable users to [quickly grok the subject matter](https://moz.com/learn/seo/meta-description) add a `description` to the front matter of your post or page: